 - Avoid storing your Git repositories on Dropbox or Drive as this may lead to synchronization conflicts.

 When working on your project, you do the following two things:

-- track changes to your project (e.g., such as adding, removing, or changing source files),
+- Make changes to your project (e.g., such as adding, removing, or changing source files),

-- synchronize your repository with GitHub, so that (a) you make a backup of your changes, and (b) you allow other team members to see your changes, and (c) you see changes that team members (may) have done.
+- Synchronize your repository with GitHub, so that (a) you make a backup of your changes, (b) you allow other team members to see your changes, and (c) you see changes that team members have done.

 Now it’s time to start working on your project.
 “Working” means making changes to files or directories (such as adding, changing, or deleting files or directories).

 Typically, you execute this workflow multiple times a day when working on a project.
 Every time you execute this workflow, you “save” a snapshot of your project that you can roll back to later.

 Git separates a “save” operation into two stages: first, files (or directories) can be gathered on a so-called “staging area” using the command

 git add.
 You can use multiple of these commands after each other.
 Then, in a second step, the changes are saved - or, in Git terminology - “committed”.
 The command for this is